yairavalos/shopping-cart-FRONT-END/README.md

 - CSS files has been generated with Sass on VSCode

 ## Bootstrap Configuration
-- Since Bootstrap 5.0 JQuery its not longer necessary
+- Since Bootstrap 5.0 has been released then JQuery its not longer necessary
 - But might be used for some components

 ## Scripting